 Simple and easy to use, the Zip’s appeal reaches out to both old and young audiences as well it goes well with tech geeks and the less techy folks.

-The Fitbit tracker as great choices for those that need some motivations to take their first step to reach their fitness goals and Fitbit excels in the motivational aspect due to their online performance feedback and social community interaction.
-Fitbit claims on their website that users average 43% more steps daily.
+Fitbit trackers are a great choice for those that need some motivation to take their first step to reach their fitness goals and Fitbit excels in the motivational aspect due to their online performance feedback and social community interaction.
+Fitbit claims on its website that users average 43% more steps daily.

 With the Fitbit Zip, they added the friendly emoticons to give you an extra push.
 Have an active day and the Fitbit Smiley will look back at you approvingly.
 Have a lazy day and risk the wrath of the Unhappy emoticon sticking its tongue at you!